 Or, in the case of culled peas, if we use those peas to produce pork, then the inputs that went to grow those peas, we're actually producing pork from it.

-It becomes a win win both for the crop production side and also for the pork pork producers where we can show a lower footprint for pork production and so we can increase pork production without showing perhaps the same increase in global warming potential or greenhouse gases that we might see if we were using grains that had been grown only specifically to produce the pork.
+It becomes a win win both for the crop production side and also for the pork producers where we can show a lower footprint for pork production and so we can increase pork production without showing perhaps the same increase in global warming potential or greenhouse gases that we might see if we were using grains that had been grown only specifically to produce the pork.

 Dr. Beaulieu notes pork producers are already using these ingredients because they are lower cost so it makes sense to be incorporating more into our diets.